o-jasper/thingscript/readme.md

   (`thingscript help`,`thingscript help_browser`) Users can document their own stuff too, just plunk the file in at the correct location.

+* If you expose the input of the program to the internet, its incredibly insecure.

 ### Install
 Get it with `git clone https://github.com/o-jasper/thingscript`.